xebialabs-community/xlr-selenium-plugin/README.md

 ### To run integration tests -
 1. You will need to have Docker and Docker Compose installed
 2. The XL-Release image expects to find a valid XL-Release license on your machine, at this location: ~xl-licenses/xl-release-license.lic
-3. Open a terminal in the root of the xlr-variable-setter-plugin project and run the test -
+3. Open a terminal in the root of the xlr-selenium-plugin project and run the test -

 ```bash
 ./gradlew clean integrationTest